norakola/CO2Token/README.md

 Gas Fees: Sepolia ETH is only for testnet purposes and has no real value.
 It's only used to cover gas fees for transactions.

-# Key Features:
+# Key Features and How It Works:
-CO2 Token (ERC-20): A custom cryptocurrency built using the ERC-20 standard.
+CO2 Token (ERC-20): Custom cryptocurrency built to track CO2 emissions and reward users.

-Reward System: Companies earn CO2 tokens as a reward for reducing their carbon emissions.
+Reward System: Users earn CO2 tokens for reducing their energy consumption and CO2 emissions.

-Penalty System: If the average electricity consumption (and thus the CO2 emissions) increases, tokens are burned from the user's wallet.

-Real-Time CO2 Tracking: Users can track their CO2 emissions and energy consumption, see their improvements or regressions over time, and view the status of their CO2 token balance.
+Penalty System: Tokens are burned if a user’s electricity consumption increases, resulting in higher CO2 emissions.

-Smart Contract: Written in Solidity, the contract manages the CO2 token operations.
+Smart Contract (CO2Token.sol): Written in Solidity, it handles token transfers, rewards, and penalties based on energy data.

-Frontend Application: A React.js app that connects to the smart contract and displays the user data, including the current energy consumption, CO2 emissions, and CO2 token balance.
+React.js Frontend (App.js): Connects to the smart contract and MetaMask wallet, displaying energy data, CO2 emissions, and token balance.

+MetaMask Integration: Users interact with the app via MetaMask to send and receive CO2 tokens using web3.js.

+Real-Time Tracking: Displays real-time tracking of energy consumption, CO2 emissions (in tons), and token balance.

+Frontend Interactions: Users can input energy data, track improvements or regressions, and view their rewards/penalties.